Romanitho/Winget-AutoUpdate/README.md

 - #### Or AllowList
 From 1.7.0 version, you can update only pre-selected apps.
 To do so, create an "included_apps.txt" with the apps' ID of the apps you want to auto-update and run the `Winget-AutoUpdate-Install.ps1` with `-UseWhiteList` parameter.
 Related post: https://github.com/Romanitho/Winget-AutoUpdate/issues/36

+> You can use WiGui to create those lists: https://github.com/Romanitho/Winget-Install-GUI

 ### Notification Level
 From version 1.9.0, you can choose which notification will be displayed: Full, Success only or none.
 Use `-NotificationLevel` parameter when you run `Winget-AutoUpdate-Install.ps1`